-Do individuals have the right to access their personal information held by PII owners?
+37 Do individuals have the right to access their personal information held by PII owners?
 Describe how this right can be exercised as well as any limitations to this right.

-Individuals are granted the right to access their personal information held by personally identifiable information (PII) owners.
-The General Data Protection Regulation (GDPR) provides for the right of access, fully applicable in Portugal.
-Under the right of access, an individual is entitled to obtain confirmation from the owner whether or not PII concerning him or her is being processed, and, where that is the case, access to the PII and to relevant information on the processing of it.
+Individuals are granted the right to access their personal information held by PII owners.
+Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR) provides for the right of access, fully applicable in Portugal.
+Under the right of access, an individual is entitled to obtain confirmation from the owner whether or not PII concerning him or her is being processed, and, where that is the case, access to the PII and relevant information on the processing of it.
 The right of access also entitles the individual to obtain a copy of the PII undergoing processing from the owner.